How I Structure RubyGems

 \- your-rubygem.gemspec

-The code that provides the functionality for your gem should be written under lib/ in a directory named according to these rules:
+The code that provides your gem’s functionality lives under lib/ in a directory named according to these rules:

-This file should require everything needed for your Gem to work.
+This file should require everything needed for the gem to work.

-The Gemfile should contain just gemspec, and the Gemfile.lock should not be checked in for Gems.
-More on the role of Gemfile in gems at http://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/.
+The Gemfile should contain just gemspec, and Gemfile.lock should not be checked in for gems.
+Yehuda Katz has a good write-up on the roles of the gemspec and Gemfile.

 Your gem should have a namespace that matches the directory structure: